How to write a business case study that wins clients 13 February 2026

 Decide on format

-Defining your case study format is a critical first step in the copywriting process.
+Defining your case study format is a critical first step.
 This will be shaped by how and where you intend to feature your case study.
 If you already have an existing case study format, the new one should align with this.
-Although now may be a great time to assess whether your current case study format is working for you.
+However, now may be a great time to assess whether your current case study format is working for you.
 Do you want to go for the Classic, Story or Conversational format?
 What’s going to work best for your brand, your marketing channel and your client story?

-Of course, there is the option to create different formats of the same case study.
-Again, aim to make these decisions from the start as it will make the research and writing stages easier.
+There is also the option to create different formats of the same case study.
+Again, aim to finalise these decisions from the start as it will make the research and writing stages easier.
 This stage should also involve checking whether your client is happy to be named in the case study.
-Another element to consider is the type of images you will include.
-Check whether the customer is happy for you to include a photo of them or their business.
+Another element to consider is the type of images to include, for example, checking whether your customer is happy for you to include a photo of them or their business.

 Research